Dr. John M. Giggie

 - “The Mississippi River and the Transformation of Black Religion, 1865-1920,” in Michael Pasquier, ed., Gods of the River: The Mississippi River and American Religion (Bloomington, IN: Indiana University Press, 2011).

-- “The Rise of the Modern African American Religious Press,” in Diane Winston, ed., The History of Religious Publishing in America (New York: Oxford University Press, forthcoming, 2011).
+- “The African American Religious Press,” in Diane Winston, ed., The Oxford Handbook of Religion and the American News Media (New York: Oxford University Press, 2012).

-- “Buying and Selling with God: African American Religion, Race Records, and the Emerging Culture of Mass Consumption,” in Fitz Brundage, ed., Beyond Blackface (Chapel Hill, NC: The University of North Carolina Press, forthcoming, 2011).
+- “Buying and Selling with God: African American Religion, Race Records, and the Emerging Culture of Mass Consumption,” in W. Fitzhugh Brundage, ed., Beyond Blackface: African Americans and the Creation of American Popular Culture, 1890-1930 (Chapel Hill, NC: The University of North Carolina Press, 2011).

 - “African American Religion: The Colonial Era,” in Charles Lippy and Peter Williams, eds., The Encyclopedia of American Religion (Washington, D.C.: Congressional Quarterly Press, 2010).